cliss/callsheet-localizations/README.md

 | Japanese        | 16%         | [kenroy](https://github.com/kenroy) |

 ## Basics

 This repository contains a series of [string catalog](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog) files.
 They contain a series of translatable snippets, and, eventually, their translations.

+I am not concerned with word-for-word, direct translations. **I'd vastly prefer translations that capture the _spirit_ and _tone_ of what's being said &mdash; and Callsheet in general &mdash; even if that means rephrasing what I've written, using locally-appropriate idioms, etc.** Please have fun with this, and make choices that are appropriate for the audience that speaks your language.

 The easiest way to open and modify these files &mdash; other than using [Xcode](https://developer.apple.com/xcode/) &mdash; is to use the free macOS app [Loca Studio](https://www.cunningo.com/locastudio/index.html).